 As members of the “upper” grades of elementary school, 4th graders deepen their learning and skills, preparing them for middle school.
 Fourth graders are still viewed as and learn as elementary school students do.
-Developmentally most 4th graders are very much still children; they enjoy and learn from play and thrive in nurturing and warm environments.
-However, the content of most 4th grade curricula push students to think, analyze and learn in more sophisticated and structured ways.
-Students are taught to deeply think about and make connections in what they read and learn, write with clarity, flow and structure similar to that of traditional essays, and learn more complex concepts across all subjects.
-In addition, 4th graders are encouraged to be more independent in their learning, depending less on the teacher‘s guidance and researching, planning and revising their work more by themselves.
+Developmentally, most 4th graders are very much still children; they enjoy and learn from play and thrive in nurturing and warm environments.
+However, the content of most 4th grade curricula pushes students to think, analyze, and learn in more sophisticated and structured ways.
+Students are taught to deeply think about and make connections in what they read and learn; write with clarity, flow, and structure similar to that of traditional essays; and learn more complex concepts across all subjects.
+In addition, 4th graders are encouraged to be more independent in their learning, depending less on the teacher‘s guidance and researching, planning, and revising their work more by themselves.

-The 4th grade classroom is structured like most elementary school classrooms, with desks or tables for the students and usually an area for lessons and class meetings and discussions.
+The 4th grade classroom is structured like most elementary school classrooms, with desks or tables for the students and usually an area for lessons, class meetings, and discussions.
 There are often also areas or centers dedicated to different subjects of learning.
-For instance, there may be an area with all of the math tools and supplies as well as a class library dedicated to reading.
-Technology is a crucial part of the 4th grade classroom as students use it for extensive writing and research.
+For instance, there may be an area with all of the math tools and supplies, as well as a class library dedicated to reading.
+Technology is a crucial part of the 4th grade classroom, as students use it for extensive writing and research.

 Don’t forget to check out our extensive resources on homework help for 4th Grade here.